matelakat/virtual-hypervisor/README.md

 On VirtualBox or KVM
 --------------------
+There are simple scripts, which assume, you have `customxs.iso` in your working directory, and use that to install a hypervisor.

 To create a new VM with the remastered iso, all you have to do, is to run:

     ./create_virtual_hypervisor.sh